greenmochi/ultimate/README.rst

-A bin with tools should have been created at ``C:\Libraries\boost_1_70_0\tools\build\src\engine\bin.ntx86``, add that path to your system path.
+A bin with tools should have been created at ``C:\Libraries\boost_1_70_0\tools\build\src\engine\bin.ntx86``, add that path to our system path.

 Move ``user-config.jam``
 from ``C:\Libraries\boost_1_70_0\tools\build\example\user-config.jam``